Skip to main content

 sam run ../config.yaml

-By moving to the src directory, the module path is set correctly, allowing SAM to find your functions without having to install them in your python environment as a plugin package.
+Changing to the src directory allows the module path to be set correctly so that SAM can find your functions without your having to install them in your python environment as a plugin package.

 Architecture Overview